 The latest news

 Information on training events and resources available for you and your team

-The Electronic Prescription Service (EPS) was designed to be deployed in two phases (Releases 1 and 2).
+The Electronic Prescription Service (EPS) was initially designed to be deployed in two phases (Releases 1 and 2).
 This has since been developed further...

 Release 1 tested the end-to-end connectivity of GP and pharmacy systems and allowed electronic prescriptions to be simulated, whilst retaining the paper FP10 as the legal prescription.
-This testing phase is now over and the full electronic prescription service, Release 2 (EPSR2) is being deployed across the country.
-The legal prescription will become the electronic message and the use of paper prescriptions declined.
+The full electronic prescription service, Release 2 (EPSR2) was then developed and deployed across the country.
+The legal prescription became the electronic message and the use of paper prescriptions declined.
 Ongoing development continues with further phases implemented and planned

 For some time to come, various different types of prescription will continue to be in circulation; standard FP10s, repeat dispensing prescriptions, EPSR1 prescriptions and EPSR2 tokens.
 These all need to be processed in different ways with prescription data needing be entered, scanned, or downloaded into the PMR system.

 Locally, the Isle of Wight has been using EPSR2 since 2012 where, in some areas, electronic prescriptions now account for more than 80% of the prescriptions issued.
-Portsmouth will see EPSR2 installed across the city by the end of March 2014 and there are plans to install EPSR2 across Southampton and the rest of Hampshire and Portsmouth with usage increasing dramatically since then.
+During 2014 installation of EPSR2 followed across Southampton, the rest of Hampshire and Portsmouth with usage increasing dramatically since then.